ToVinhKhang/ToVinhKhang/README.md

 <img width="220" height="220" src="https://tovinhkhang.netlify.app/images/contact.jpg" align="right" />

 # PREFACE
-_Business Analyst is an interesting position because it can translate business needs into solution requirements, which needs to understand the structures, policies, and operations of the company.
-Another saying, it is a bridge between the business view and implementation view._
+_"Business Analyst is an interesting position because it can translate business needs into solution requirements, which needs to understand the structures, policies, and operations of the company.
+Another saying, it is a bridge between the business view and implementation view."_
 <br />

 <br />